-+#SON1144, Superficial Structures 2 hrs., 2 crs.
++#SON1144, Superficial Structures

-Prerequisite: SON1112, SON1122, SON1814, SON2175C.
+Prerequisite: SON1112, SON1122, SON1814, SON2175.

 Corequisites: SON1824, SON1052.

 The course is an overview emphasizing the sonographic features and characteristics of normal and abnormal anatomy of the superficial structures.
 The course will also integrate clinical and diagnostic procedures of the male pelvis and scrotum; breasts; neck and thyroid.